-- If the disciplinary outcome imposed is disproportionate to the violation(s) committed, considering the relevant aggravating and/or mitigating factors. - If the decision is clearly unsubstantiated by the evidence, or - If new information is presented that was not available during the investigation. - If the procedures stated within this policy were not followed, which may have affected the outcome of the hearing.
+- a.
+Disciplinary outcome imposed is disproportionate to the violation(s) committed, considering the relevant aggravating and/or mitigating factors. - b.
+If the decision is clearly unsubstantiated by the evidence, or - c.
+If new information is presented that was not available during the course of the investigation.